Colin-Fredericks/edx_resource_bank/utils/toy_course/README.md

 **Handling Exceptions**

 The XML structure for edX is sometimes not strict enough.
 You can use a filename attribute, or a url\_name attribute.
 You can define display\_names in multiple different places.
 You can store an HTML file with a .xml extension.
 50% or more of this script is for handling exceptions.

+**Other Scripts**

+read\_in\_course\JC.py is a slight variant on the script for one of my co-workers.

+The older version that uses line-by-line parsing rather than XML parsing is still there.
+It chokes and dies on files with line breaks in the middle of their tags, as one might expect.